Inshasi/Sumo_PICwarrior/README.md

 ![Hardware Setup](picWorriorCircuit.png)

 # Software Setup
-- Press here to redirect to Our code
+- Press here to redirect to Our
  <span style="color:blue">[Code](Sumo)</span>

+# Other